jenniferdsbaumgart/compath.ai/README.md

 - **Real-time Notifications**: WebSocket-based notifications for immediate feedback on reports, coins, and system events.
 - User Currency System: Gamified experience where users earn coins by using the platform and inviting others.
 Coins are used to conduct research.
 - Courses: Access to courses aimed at improving entrepreneurial skills.
+- **Analytics Dashboard**: Real-time business intelligence with event-sourced metrics and charts.
 - Dashboard: Displays previous research, insights and important data through interactive charts.
 - **CQRS Architecture**: Command Query Responsibility Segregation for scalable operations.
 - **Event-Driven System**: RabbitMQ for asynchronous processing and event sourcing.